Traj2Action: A Co-Denoising Framework for Trajectory-Guided Human-to-Robot Skill Transfer: Experiments

-\textbf{Impact of Trajectory Sampling Frequency.} A critical challenge in unifying human and robot data is the inherent mismatch in their kinematic speeds; human movements are typically much faster than robot motions.
+A critical challenge in unifying human and robot data is the inherent mismatch in their kinematic speeds; human movements are typically much faster than robot motions.
 We hypothesized that to sample trajectory data from human and robot with a consistent speed profile (i.e., where the spatial distance between consecutive points is similar), it is necessary to sample the faster human motion at a higher frequency than the slower robot motion.

 As presented in Figure~\ref{fig:fps_ablation_study}, our results empirically validate this hypothesis.
 Peak performance ({76\%} Success Rate) was achieved in a 30-10 configuration, where the human trajectory was sampled at {30 FPS} and the robot trajectory at {10 FPS}.
 This 3:1 sampling frequency ratio effectively aligns the motion speeds between human and robot, providing trajectories that are more conducive to effective cross-embodiment policy learning.